 For many wanting to buy a house, raising the down payment and covering the closing costs can be barriers to entry.
-While investing in a single family home is one of the most dependable ways to build generational wealth, most think that building equity is a long slog, but it doesn’t have to be.
+While investing in a single family home is one of the most dependable ways to build intergenerational wealth, most think that building equity is a long slog, but it doesn’t have to be.
 Some buyers can jumpstart the process through what’s called house hacking.

 Hacking is seen as a clever way to solve problems, or to take advantage of a system.
 Black hat hackers in the computer world are the bad guys, the white hats the good.
 House hacking is a powerful tool because it allows investors, especially beginners and those without deep pockets, to learn the ropes of property investing and build equity — fast.